-All 50 states fall under the jurisdiction of federal employment laws that are enforced by the U.S. Equal Employment Opportunity Commission.
+All of the States across the United States, including Florida, fall under the jurisdiction of the federal employment laws that are enforced by the U.S. Equal Employment Opportunity Commission (EEOC).

-Despite this, is has been reported that women still make only 78% of a man’s salary for performing the same job.
+Despite this, it has been reported that women still make only 78% of a man’s salary for performing the same job.

-Title VII of the Civil Rights Act of 1964 is by far the most well-known and cited anti-discrimination law.
-Under Title VII, employers are prohibited from discriminating against an employee due to their religion, race, color, sex, or national origin.
-The sincerely held religious beliefs of an employee must be accommodated, provided it does not impede the business.
+Title VII of the Civil Rights Act of 1964 (Title VII) is by far the most well-known and frequently cited anti-discrimination law in the United States.
+Under Title VII, employers are prohibited from discriminating against an employee because of their religion, race, color, sex, or national origin.
+The sincerely held religious beliefs of an employee must also be accommodated by an employer, provided that the religious belief does not unreasonably impede the employer’s business.

 “(1) to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s race, color, religion, sex, or national origin; or

 “(2) to limit, segregate, or classify his employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual’s race, color, religion, sex, or national origin.”